- X-Ray UV and IR

 Continuing with, "The defendant rejected the authenticity of the Painting after nothing more than a cursory review of electronic photographs emailed."

-The lawsuit goes on to say that the VGM has a duty to use its best efforts and employ all due diligence when it agreed to examine and authenticate the painting and that their actions constitute negligence as a matter of law.
+The lawsuit goes on to say that the VGM has a duty to use its best efforts and employ all due diligence when it agreed to examine and authenticate the painting and that its actions constitute negligence as a matter of law.

 Pivar believes the painting titled 'Auvers' is authentic and would have a fair market value of $300,000,000.